RUN BETTER WITH OUR NEWSLETTER

 Sri Chinmoy passed away on October 11, 2007 at his home in New York, aged 76 years.

 The Sri Chinmoy Marathon Team (also known as the Sri Chinmoy AC) was founded in 1977, and each year organises over 500 races worldwide, as a service to the running community.
-These include the popular series of races in London’s Battersea Park and Edinburgh Meadows, as well as the 6-Day, 10-Day and 3,100 mile races that take place in New York during the summer months.
+These include the popular series of races in London’s Battersea Park, as well as the 6-Day, 10-Day and 3,100 mile races that take place in New York during the summer months.
 24-hour races are also organised annually in North America, Europe, New Zealand and Australia.